Science has contributed greatly to HIV and AIDS prevention and treatment over the last decade.

-1. PrEP Is Effective.
+1. PrEP is effective

-2. Earlier Detection.
+2. Earlier detection is possible

 HIV can now be detected within weeks of exposure.
 Early detection can result in better health outcomes and near-normal lifespans.
-It can also prevent further transmission since a major part of new infections can come from those who have been recently infected.
+It can also prevent further transmission because a major part of new infections can come from those who have been recently infected.

 Thanks to the new drugs produced to keep the virus at bay, many HIV-positive individuals have an undetectable viral load in their blood streams.
 This low viral load can reduce the spread of HIV among heterosexual, gay and bisexual couples.
 Over the past several years, various studies have confirmed this trend, which has inspired new strategies that can help reduce the risk of transmission.

-People with HIV in high-income western countries are now living longer and healthier lives, thanks to the effective antiretroviral drugs introduced in the 1990s.
+People with HIV in high-income Western countries are now living longer and healthier lives, thanks to the effective antiretroviral drugs introduced in the 1990s.
 However, it’s important to note that the death rate among HIV-positive people continues to be higher than HIV-negative people.
 Most deaths in HIV-positive individuals are connected to late detection of the disease.

-According to a study published in the journal of Scientific Reports,, researches are looking at a new method of curing the disease by targeting the genetic code of HIV that goes inside the cell.
+According to a study published in the journal of Scientific Reports, researches are looking at a new method of curing the disease by targeting the genetic code of HIV that goes inside the cell.
 The new method uses the protein Cas9, which was modified in order to recognize HIV’s genetic code that inserts itself in the cells.
 Once the modified protein recognizes HIV’s genetic code, an enzyme will be released to remove the sequence, snipping away the virus.
 After the process, this “clean” blood is injected back to the patient.
 This is just the beginning of what may be a huge breakthrough in the fight against the disease.

 Also, according to the NIH, scientists have identified an antibody from an HIV-infected person that potently neutralized 98 percent of HIV isolates tested, including 16 of 20 strains resistant to other antibodies of the same class.
-The breadth and potency of this antibody, named N6, make it an attractive candidate for further development to potentially treat or prevent HIV infection, say the researchers.
+The breadth and potency of this antibody, named N6, make it an attractive candidate for further development to potentially treat or prevent HIV infection, according to the researchers.

 By Ramin Zahed